 - Feet for Brother, and thread (in two double-sided Matchbox containers, one each for warm and cool colored thread).

-- Serger-related items in container behind chair.
+- Serger-related items are in a container behind the chair.

 HINT: Most clothing can be sewn with white, neutral gray, or black thread, reducing the need to rethread.
 Remember, serged seams are on the inside.